GregorySwart/platformer/README.md

 now generate them some random distance above the current highest platform.
 This also eliminates occasional lag from trying to generate the same platform many times until finding a suitable spot
 - [ ] Double jumps are not always picked up
+- [ ] Sometimes when double jumping just when landing on a platform the resulting jump is disproportionately large